noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 ### Business situation
-Pocket Audio is currently in the seed stage and faces many of the typical challenges that businesses in the seed stage face.
+PA is currently in the seed stage and faces many of the typical challenges that businesses in the seed stage face.
+While